andersmurphy/andersmurphy-blog/resources/posts/2019-12-19-clojure-permutations.md

 => ((1 2 3) (1 3 2) (2 1 3) (2 3 1) (3 1 2) (3 2 1))
 ```

-Our permutation function is working fine.
-However, when we pass in duplicate values we get unexpected results:
+The permutation function is working fine.
+However, when we pass in duplicate values, we get unexpected results:

 ```Clojure
 (permutations '(2 2))
 => ((2) (2))
 ```

-In this case we get `((2) (2))` but we expect to get `((2 2) (2 2))` as each `2` is a separate item despite having the same value.
-We can fix this by replacing `remove` with `remove-first`.
-Remove first removes the first element to match the predicate rather than all elements that match:
+In this case the output is `((2) (2))`, but the expected output was `((2 2) (2 2))`, as each `2` is a separate item despite having the same value.
+This can be fixed by replacing `remove` with `remove-first`.
+This function removes the first element to match the predicate rather than all elements that match it:

 ```Clojure
 (defn remove-first [pred s]